Revolution-Game-Creation-Group/200wordrpg.github.io/readers.md

 ---
 layout: default
 ---
+## 2019 Seeking Readers!

+In addition to our panel of Judges, we rely on a team of Readers to help narrow down the entries and select the winners. **You can be a Reader and still submit an entry!** We'll make sure you don't get assigned your own entry.

+If you are interested in being a Reader, please fill out **[The Application Form](https://docs.google.com/forms/d/e/1FAIpQLSc4o6DSVXGE35JYl6RTIe_gRkGpzUfxxJIuZy7x3rC1KVVa5w/viewform?usp=sf_link)**.

+As a Reader you'll be assigned a number of entries to evaluate; from those you select your top 5 entries.
+Finalists are determined by the choices Reader's make.
+In the past most Readers took about 10 hours to read through and make their selections.

+Readers play a valuable role in this event, and we're glad to reward our hard-working readers with a PDF of [Archive](https://www.drivethrurpg.com/product/214950/Archive-Historical-People-Places-and-Events-for-RPGs) as well as access to the [200 Word Patreon](https://www.patreon.com/davidschirduan) releases.

 ## 2018 Readers

 These hardworking folks will invest a ton of time and effort into selecting the finalists for the 2018 challenge!